senghuot/Interview/README.md

-This is where I includes all solutions to technical interview questions.
+This is where I practice technical interview questions.
 All questions are mostly coming from "Cracking the Coding Interview".
-I will create folders with technical questions from various companies from my personal experience.
+I will create folders with technical questions for various companies.

 - Amazon
 - Google